DefinitelyTyped/DefinitelyTyped/meteor/README.md

 #Meteor Type Definitions Usage Notes

-In order to effectively write your Meteor app with TypeScript, you will probably need to follow these steps:
+In order to effectively write your Meteor app with TypeScript, you will probably need to do these things:

-- Reference the type definitions file
+- Reference the Meteor type definitions file (meteor.d.ts)
-- Create a Templates definitions file
+- Create a Template definition file
 - Create Collections within modules